MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-overview.md

 In addition to providing the ability to create data in Common Data Service or import it from other systems, Common Data Service also supports virtual entities.
 Virtual entities provide the ability to map data in an external data source so that it appears to be in Common Data Service and enables using Common Data Service to execute real-time data operations against the external data source.
+More information: [Work with any data](why-cds-work-with-data.md)

 ## Work with any type of app